Omer Hussain: Education

-Omer was brought up in Paisley, going to Todholm Nursery and South Primary School in his early life.
+Omer was born and brought up in Paisley, Renfrewshire in Scotland to Pakistani parents.
+He attended Todholm Nursery and South Primary School in his early life.
 He then spent 5 years at Paisley Grammar School, then continuing his education at Reid Kerr College.
 Omer is a graduate in Electronic Engineering, obtaining his degree from the University of Paisley on 4 July 2006.

 Cricketing career

 Omer and Majid grew up in the same house in Hunterhill, going to the same school and cricket clubs, firstly the Old Grammarians, then Kelburne, where they were coached by Roddy McLelland.
 At the end of 2002, Omer moved to rivals, Ferguslie Cricket Club after Roddy McLelland retired from coaching.
 Majid soon followed after the next season.
 Omer became involved in the game through his family who all played, perhaps his greatest influence was his cousin Majid Haq who he played with as a youngster and who played for Scotland at various age groups – and is a full international.

 Omer regards the two highlights of his cricketing career to date as winning the Under-19 2002 European championships for Scotland and qualifying for the 2004 Under-19 World Cup in Bangladesh after finishing as runners up in the 2003 European U19 championship.
 Another highlight of his career was helping Ferguslie to lift the Colonel's Scottish Cup in 2005 in which Omer scored the remaining runs to beat Aberdeen.